mui/material-ui/docs/src/pages/layout/breakpoints/breakpoints-de.md

 ## CSS Media Queries

 CSS media queries is the idiomatic approach to make your UI responsive.
-We provide four [CSS-in-JS](/customization/css-in-js/) helpers to do so:
+We provide four styles helpers to do so:

 - [theme.breakpoints.up(key)](#theme-breakpoints-up-key-media-query)
 - [theme.breakpoints.down(key)](#theme-breakpoints-down-key-media-query)